jokeru/facebook/_posts/2020-03-08-covid19_workout.md

 ## Mens sana in corpore sano

 > _How will people remember COVID-19 years from now ?_
-> _For me it'll be the time I PB'd twice my running VO2 Max (and much more) !_
+> _For me it'll be the time I PB'd ~once~ twice my running VO2 Max (and much more) !_

 My lockdown started Sunday o8 Mar 2o2o by having a case in the company.
 But this was a good thing, more time to train :D

-Before that I've been running 2-3 times a week, in preparation for my [2o2o Half IM](/2020/half_im.html) - which was never to happen.
+Before that, I was running 2-3 times a week, in preparation for my [2o2o Half IM](/2020/half_im.html) - which was never to happen.
 But the [knee pains](/2019/03_57_22.html) were starting to creep up on the longer runs so I've decided to get professional help this time.
-Having met a Pro Dog around me, that call was easy.
+Having met a Pro Dog that year, that call was easy.
 He gave me a knee rehab program which looked more serious than a normal workout.
 But I've stopped questioning and started working.

 ### Block 0 - here we go (again)